Ademola-coding/hello_project_setup/README.md

 vs code

 ### Usage
-create a repository on github
+create a repository on github.

-click on action link
+click on action link.

-search for super linter at the market place copy the words grom super linter and paste it in github workflow file create a pull request clone the repo in your git create necessary files use .gitignore to untrack irrelevant files
+search for super linter at the market place.

+copy the words grom super linter and paste it in github workflow file.

+create a pull request.

+clone the repo in your git.

+create necessary files.

+use .gitignore to untrack irrelevant files .